Carocim/scrolling-tasklist-obs-overlay/README.md

 ## How to Download This Project

-1. Click the zip file appropriate to your OS
+1. Download the .zip file for your system
 2. Extract the folder somewhere you can find it (e.g., your Desktop)
 3. Follow the setup instructions below for your operating system